alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 for your particular situation or not.
 Why?
 Very simple: because I don't know your particular situation.

+Just run a Total Cost of Ownership comparison.
+And then throw it away.

 ## Some Case Studies